mattermost/mattermost-plugin-mscalendar/README.md

 - `tenantID` - Copy from Azure App.
 - `clientID` - Copy from Azure App.
 - `Client Secret` - Copy from Azure App (Generated in **Certificates & secrets**, earlier in these instructions).

+## Development

+This plugin contains a server portion.
+Read our documentation about the [Developer Workflow](https://developers.mattermost.com/integrate/plugins/developer-workflow/) and [Developer Setup](https://developers.mattermost.com/integrate/plugins/developer-setup/) for more information about developing and extending plugins.